ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 1. Main website of Kubernetes Goat.
 Click [here](https://madhuakula.com/kubernetes-goat/docs/)
 2. Github of Kubernetes Goat.
 Click [here](https://github.com/madhuakula/kubernetes-goat)

+>[!Important]
-You'll use the deployment from task 2 to complete these tutorials.
+> You'll use the deployment from task 2 to complete these tutorials.

 ### A) Perform tutorial SSRF in the Kubernetes (K8S) world